wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 An attacker may attempt to register a large number of addresses in quick succession in order to overwhelm the address registration server and / or fill up log files.
 These attacks may be mitigated by using generic DHCPv6 protection such as the AUTH option [RFC8415].
 The similar attack vector exist today, e.g. an attacker can DoS the server with messages contained spoofed DUIDs.

-If a network is using FCFS SAVI [RFC6620], then the DHCPv6 server can trust that the ADDR-REG-NOTIFICATION message was sent by the legitimate owner of the address.
+If a network is using FCFS SAVI [RFC6620], then the DHCPv6 server can trust that the ADDR-REG-INFORM message was sent by the legitimate owner of the address.
 This prevents a host from registering an address owned by another host.

 One of the use-cases for the mechanism described in this document is to identify sources of malicious traffic after the fact.
-Note, however, that as the device itself is responsible for informing the DHCPv6 server that it is using an address, a malicious or compromised device can simply not send the ADDR-REG-NOTIFICATION message.
+Note, however, that as the device itself is responsible for informing the DHCPv6 server that it is using an address, a malicious or compromised device can simply not send the ADDR-REG-INFORM message.
 This is an informational, optional mechanism, and is designed to aid in troubleshooting and forensics.
 On its own, it is not intended to be a strong security access mechanism.

 # IANA Considerations

-This document defines a new DHCPv6 message, the ADDR-REG-NOTIFICATION message (TBA1) described in Section 4, that requires an allocation out of the registry of Message Types defined at http://www.iana.org/assignments/dhcpv6-parameters/
+This document defines a new DHCPv6 message, the ADDR-REG-INFORM message (TBA1) described in Section 4, that requires an allocation out of the registry of Message Types defined at http://www.iana.org/assignments/dhcpv6-parameters/

 --- back
 # Acknowledgments
 {:numbered="false"}

-Much thanks to Bernie Volz for significant review and feedback, as well as Stuart Cheshire, Alan DeKok, Ryan Globus, Erik Kline, Ted Lemon,  Mark Smith, Eric Vynke for their feedback, comments and guidance.
+Much thanks to Bernie Volz for significant review and feedback, as well as Stuart Cheshire, Alan DeKok, Ryan Globus, Erik Kline, Ted Lemon, Eric Levy-Abegnoli, Mark Smith, Eric Vynke for their feedback, comments and guidance.

 This document borrows heavily from a previous document, draft-ietf-dhc-addr-registration, which defined "a mechanism to register self-generated and statically configured addresses in DNS through a DHCPv6 server".
 That document was written Sheng Jiang, Gang Chen, Suresh Krishnan, and Rajiv Asati.